Lokathor/yagbas/lang_ref.md

 Yagbas is a programming language that targets the Game Boy and Game Boy Color.

 Because of the limited capabilities of these devices, yagbas is not as flexible as a "general purpose" sort of language.
-It's probably easiest to explain yagbas as being "mostly assembly, but with slightly better control flow syntax".
-The language is intended to look "kinda like Rust does".
+It's probably easiest to explain yagbas as being "nearly assembly, but with slightly better control flow syntax".
+The language is intended to look kinda like Rust does, when possible.

-* Source code files for yagbas must be UTF-8 encoded text files.
+* Source code files for yagbas must be written using UTF-8 encoded text files.
+Yagbas itself only relies on the Ascii subset of UTF-8, but code comments can be written using the full unicode range.
 * `\r\n`, `\r`, and `\n` are all treated as "a newline" in yagbas.
 * Newlines act as an implicit separation between statements in code, but whitespace is not otherwise significant.
 Explicit statement separation can be done with semicolon characters when desired.
 * By convention semicolons are not used, and each statement is simply put on a separate source line.